vickmuir/Backup/faqs.md

 ## What kind of applications can be backed up?
 {: faq}

-IBM Cloud Backup can be used to back up various applications.
+{{site.data.keyword.backup_full}} can be used to back up various applications.
 However, {{site.data.keyword.BluSoftlayer_full}} offers software agents for some of the more common software systems that are backed up, which include:

 - Bare Metal Restore
 - Microsoft Exchange
 - Microsoft SQL
 - Oracle

-The plug-ins that are listed here are only compatible with Windows servers, with the exception of the Oracle plug-in.
+The plug-ins that are listed here are only compatible with Windows servers, except for the Oracle plug-in.
 Each agent is available as an add-on to your backup service.
 To add an agent to your service, contact a member of the Sales team today.

 <hr>